Insurance Lapse on a Financed Car: What Your Lender Will Do

 Notify Your Lender That Coverage Is Restored

-Send proof of insurance — specifically the declarations page showing your lender as the loss payee — directly to the lender's loss payee or insurance tracking department.
-This is the key step that officially stops the force-placed insurance process.
+Send proof of insurance directly to the lender's loss payee or insurance tracking department.
+The declarations page needs to show your lender as the loss payee.
 Most lenders have a dedicated fax number or upload portal for insurance documents.

 3. 3